Community Supported Agriculture

 Community Supported Agriculture is a system that connects the producer and consumers within the food system.
 More closely by allowing the consumer to subscribe to the harvest of a certain farm or group of farms.

-We are are so pleased to continue partnering with our friends at Robin Ridge Farms and Schwartz Meat Company to bring you a meat and vegetable CSA basket produced locally in Bourbon & Fleming Counties.
+We are are so pleased to continue partnering with our friends at Schwartz Meat Company and Stone Gate Angus Beef to bring you a meat and vegetable CSA basket produced locally in Bourbon & Fleming Counties.
 Each week beginning in May, you and your family will receive a vegetable basket along with your selected add-ons.
 In addition, depending on that week’s bounty we will supply you with a recipe on how to use your basket.
 As a member you will also have access to our CSA members only Facebook group for sharing recipes and tips.

 2025 SUMMER CSA OPTIONS